CrowdStrike/ember-toucan-core/docs/components/multiselect/index.md

 1. The displayed value inside of each selected chip of the multiselect
 2. Used as the key in the default filtering scenario where we filter `@options`.
 To properly filter the `@options` based on the user input from the textbox, we need to know how to compare the entered value to each object.
 The `@optionKey` tells us which key of the object to use for this filtering.

 In the example below, we set `@optionKey='label'`.
-Our `@options` objects have a `label` key and we want the label of the selected option to be used for the selected value, as well as for filtering as the user types.
+Our `@options` objects have a `label` key that we want displayed in each selected item chip.
+We also want our default filtering logic to use the `label` key.

 ```hbs
 <Form::Controls::Multiselect